Meet our team!

 So far this summer, we have had a lot of fun at a whole host of different activity groups!

 Every session run by our wonderful practitioners guarantees opportunities for play.
-Although our service users see these sessions as a chance to get involved in fun activities, what they may not realise is that our practitioners have built in opportunities for them to practice sensory regulation strategies into everything we do.
+Although our service users see these sessions as a chance to get involved in fun activities, what they may not realise is that our practitioners have designed activities around sensory regulation strategies so they are learning while they are playing!

 We spoke to Rebekah Moorhouse, one of our lead practitioners, who shared two types of regulation strategies: alerting and calming.
 These cover a variety of different energy levels and cater to lots of different sensory requirements.